tethys-ts/tethysts/sphinx/source/usage_a.rst

   results = ts.get_results(dataset_id, station_id)
   results

 Unlike the previously returned objects, the results object (in this case) is an xarray Dataset.
 This xarray Dataset contains both the results (temperature) and all of the dataset metadata.
 If the results represent geospatially sparse data, then the results are indexed by geometry, height, and time.
 If the results represent gridded data, then the results are indexed by lat, lon, height, and time.
 The geometry dimension is a hexadecimal encoded Well-Known Binary (WKB) representation of the geometry.
 This was used to be flexible on the geometry type (i.e. points, lines, or polygons) and the WKB ensures that the geometry is stored accurately.
-This is a standard format by the Open Geospatial Consortium (OGC) and can be parsed by many programs including shapely, PostGIS, etc. Using WKB in a geometry dimension does not follow CF conventions.
+This is a standard format by the Open Geospatial Consortium (OGC) and can be parsed by many programs including shapely, PostGIS, etc. Using WKB in a geometry dimension does not follow CF conventions, however.
 This was a trade off between flexibility, simplicity, and following standards.
-I picked flexibility and simplicity.
+I leaned towards flexibility and simplicity on this one.

 In addition to the get_stations spatial queries, the get_results method has a built-in nearest neighbour query if you omit the station_id and pass either geometry dict or a combination of latitude and longitude.
 This is especially useful for gridded results when each station represents a large area rather than a single point.